charles-e/wa11yg8r.org/index.md

 I am a retired software dev so the use of rust for development as well as Solana's (Safecoin's) promising, interesting architecture drew me in.

 - And, finally using Safecoin I launch my own validator in the Safecoin mainet cluster and this page is a billboard for that validator.

+## Why Wallygator?
+Possible answers:
+* [Wallygator](https://en.wikipedia.org/wiki/Wally_Gator) is my favorite [Hanna-Barbera](https://en.wikipedia.org/wiki/Hanna-Barbera) cartoon character after [Yogi Bear](https://en.wikipedia.org/wiki/Yogi_Bear) and [Magilla Gorilla](https://en.wikipedia.org/wiki/Magilla_Gorilla).
+* I am trolling people for whom their primary language has 'W' sounding a lot like the american 'V' (or is the other way around?)
+* (No, I would never do that.)